nickbalestra/nickbalestra.github.io/_posts/2015-06-13-javascript-functional-libraries.md

 ### Things worth knowing about Ramda
 #### Function first, data last API

-The parameters to Ramda functions are arranged to make it convenient for currying as the data to be operated on is generally supplied last.
+The parameters to Ramda functions are arranged to make it convenient for currying as the data to be operated on is supplied last.

-lodash map vs rampda map functions
+lodash map vs. rampda map functions
 {% highlight javascript linenos %}
 // lodash
 _.map(collection, iteratee)

-// ramda
+// Ramda
 R.map(iteratee, collection)
 {% endhighlight %}

 #### Auto-currying

 Ramda functions are automatically curried.
-This allows you to easily build up new functions from old ones simply by not supplying the final parameters.
-This coupled with the function first, data last API make ramda not just functional purer, but definitely purely awesome.
+Currying allows you to easily build up new functions from old ones simply by not supplying the final parameters.
+This coupled with the function first, data last API make ramda not just functional purer, but also purely awesome.

 Let's then rebuild part of the underscore/lodash code we saw earlier with ramda instead.